Pretend

 While it's great to be able to keep all your media assets organized with groups, maybe you don't remember where you put a particular video clip.
 Sometimes you might want to see everything in a single list in the Items panel that you can filter and sort all at once.

 The Media list lets you see all the media in the project no matter where it's located.
-Select Media, the top-level under the project, to see the project's full media list in the Item panel.
+Select the Media folder, the top-level under the project, to see the project's full media list in the Item panel.

 To see where a particular asset is used in any timeline, switch to a List view in the Item panel.